cap-js/docs/java/change-tracking.md

 ```

 You must extend the `Orders` with the aspect `changelog.changeTracked` and not the `OrderItems`.
 With this, all changes in the `Orders`, even deep ones,
-are associated with it properly.
+are associated with the `Orders`.

-### Identifiers for Changes
+### Identifiers for Entities

-You can store some elements of the entity together with the changes in the change log to produce a user-friendly identifier.
+You can store some elements of the entity together with the changes in the change log to produce a user-friendly identifier that annotates changes.
-The best candidates for identifier elements are the elements that are insert-only or that don't change often.

 You define this identifier by annotating the entity with the `@changelog` annotation and including the elements that you want
 to store together with the changed value: